daniel156161/Minecraft-Portable/README.md

 ### bin\mc-logic.bat
 is very important please don't delete or change it into any way only you understand what you are doing

-### Checksum
-md5 checksum: 2e4a57736ccdf6cad214e2d1dc0d4dc2  MinecraftLauncher.exe
-md5 checksum: 90bc201e2c55cb3b42af3d74156bddff  TechnicLauncher.jar

-when you don't trust me you can download the Launchers form they original webside and but it into the bin\ folder with the right names like here above